-Documents subject to public disclosure that relate to an agenda item for an open session of the Committee that are distributed to members of the Committee less than 72 hours prior to the meeting will be available for public inspection at the time they are distributed to a majority of theCommittee members at LACERA's offices at 300 N. Lake Avenue, Suite 820, Pasadena, CA 91101, during normal business hours of 9:00 a.m. to 5:00 p.m., Monday through Friday.
+Documents subject to public disclosure that relate to an agenda item for an open session of the Board of Investments that are distributed to members of the Board of Investments less than 72 hours prior to the meeting will be available for public inspection at the time they are distributed to a majority of the Board of Investments Trustees at LACERA's offices at 300 N. Lake Avenue, Suite 820, Pasadena, CA 91101, during normal business hours of 8:00 a.m. to 5:00 p.m.
+Monday through Friday and will also be posted on lacera.com at the same time, Board Meetings LACERA.

-Requests for reasonable modification or accommodation of the telephone public access and Public Comments procedures stated in this agenda from individuals with disabilities, consistent with the Americans with Disabilities Act of 1990, may call the Board Offices at (626) 564-6000, Ext.
-4401/4402 from 8:30 a.m. to 5:00 p.m.
+Requests for reasonable modification or accommodation of the telephone public access and Public Comments procedures stated in this agenda from individuals with disabilities, consistent with the Americans with Disabilities Act of 1990, may call the Board Offices at (626) 564-6000 from 8:00 a.m. to 5:00 p.m.
 Monday through Friday or email PublicComment@lacera.com, but no later than 48 hours prior to the time the meeting is to commence.

-MINUTES OF A REGULAR MEETING OF THE JOINT ORGANIZATIONAL
+MINUTES OF A REGULAR MEETING OF THE BOARD OF INVESTMENTS